 The affiliate marketing industry is incredibly competitive.

-To win this battle, you need a robust set of marketing tools to succeed.
+To win this battle, you need a robust set of marketing tools to succeed and join the ranks of the vital few.

 1. The Essentials: Domain, Website and Web Hosting Tools